Category Archives: Local SEO

 Let’s look at Google’s Guidelines about Places/+ Local together.

-google places guidelines ownership and authorized representatives
+Google places guidelines ownership and authorized representatives

 Who is allowed to be an “authorized representative”?
 Google makes it increasingly difficult for non-owners to fully manage the ins and outs of Google Places listings.
 For example, SEO agencies have limited access to manage a customer’s GPlaces listing.
 Let’s say there is an issue with PIN verification for a listing or some other problem that requires phone communication with a Google rep—the phone agent always wants to talk directly to the customer.
 If the agency wants to field this inquiry on behalf of a customer the process is a lengthy and involved one that usually requires direct communication with a customer anyway.
 Point being: “authorized representatives” are at a major disadvantage when it comes to local listings.

-google places guidelines representing your business online
+Google places guidelines representing your business online

 Citations across the web, including address formatting is important.
 Consistency in the online world is important, too.
 You don’t want to write your business name multiple different ways.
 An example of this is: Mindy’s Flowers vs. Mindy’s Flowers Inc.

-google places guidelines business location physical address
+Google places guidelines business location physical address

 All local listings should have a physical address.
 At one time, post office (P.O.) boxes were accepted, then they were not—so many businesses tried using private mailboxes (PMB) to circumvent this requirement.
 Then Google banned the use of private mail boxes, too.
 Point: Google is increasingly smarter and their policies are stricter, thus eliminating the workarounds and grey hat tricks that once worked for businesses without a physical address to be listed on Google Places.

-google places guidelines address line PO box
+Google places guidelines address line po box

 Regardless of which address line used, a listing is often flagged, and usually rejected for any usage of a P.O. box.
 Google has been flip-flopping on P.O.box use for quite some time: